 Reproduction

-During the months of June to August, when Hawaiian Monk Seal Reproduce, they procreate underwater.
+They reproduce underwater from June to August.
 Females have one pup per year when they are four years old and are fully mature.
 Nine months pass throughout the fetus’ development, and birthing typically occurs around March and June.
 On beaches, the puppies are delivered and nursed for around six weeks.

 When nursing, the mother doesn’t take a break or abandon the pup.
 Afterward, the mother abandons the pup, allowing it to fend for itself, and goes back to the ocean for the very first occasion since the pup was born.